gautieggertsson/gauti_website/content/research/_index.md

 Commentary Slowing Business Dynamics by Akcigit and Ates, Jackson Hole Conference, September 2020.

+### Blog Commentaries

+Negative Interest Rates and the Bank Lending Channel, (with Lawrence Summers) Vox Column, January 2019.

+Monetary policy with negative nominal interest rates, (with Ragnar Juelsrud and Ella Getz Wold) VOX Column, January 2018.

+To accomodate or not: The Federal Reserve's new normal, (with Neil Mehrotra and Jacob A. Robbins), VOX Column, April 2017.

+Secular stagnation in the open economies: How it spreads, how it can be cured, (with Lawrence Summers) VOX Column, July 2016.

+A model of secular stagnation, (with Neil Mehrotra) VOX Column, August 2014.

+Commodity Prices and the Mistake of 1937: Would Modern Economists Make the Same Mistake?, Liberty Street Economics Blog, June 2011.

+  Some old (declassified) policy work

+FOMC briefing on "Federal Reserve experiences with Very Low Interest Rates," with Mark Carlson and Elmar Mertens, December 5th, 2008.

+Inflation budgeting proposal from fall 2010 Blackbook recently declassified under the Freedom of Information Act by Bloomberg News.

 ### Other Material, Older Unpublished Working Papers, Notes, etc